 Radio controlled vehicles were introduced in 2013.
 Teams build obstacle courses, then race their vehicles on their opponent's course.

-At Camp Wheeler Scouts swim everyday at our on site olympic sized swimming pool.
+At Camp Wheeler Scouts swim everyday at our on site Olympic sized swimming pool.
 Scouts change in private changing rooms and must shower before entering the pool.
 Scouts are required to take a swim test so that they can be grouped according to their ability level.
 The ability levels are whitefish, redfish, and bluefish.
 Whitefish are only allowed to swim in the shallow end of the pool, redfish are permitted in the shallow and middle sections, and bluefish are allowed to swim in all areas of the pool.
-Our lifeguards give swimming lessons and Scouts also have lots of opportunites for free swim.
+Our lifeguards give swimming lessons and Scouts also have lots of opportunities for free swim.
 The buddy system is used throughout the pool area and Scouts are supervised by no less than four certified lifeguards.